 Tips on Reducing/Eliminating Xenoestrogen Exposure

-- Go for fresh foods instead of canned as often as possible
+- Go for fresh foods instead of canned

 - Drink and shower in only filtered water.
 Use reverse-osmosis filtered water or filter your own water